Dialgatrainer02/ansible-buildarr/README.md

+# todo
+change transmission to qbittorent get wireguard woking with qbit image automate qbit setup enable privoxy for indexers in prowlar

 # Buildarr example Ansible playbooks

 A collection of Ansible playbooks and roles that use Docker Compose and Buildarr to automatically deploy, configure and manage Arr applications.